Flea vs Tick: What Mid-Atlantic Homeowners Need to Know

 • Monitor for signs of secondary infection from scratching

-Proper tick removal requires fine-tipped tweezers to grasp the tick close to the skin and pull straight out with steady pressure.
-Disinfect the bite site and save the tick for identification if possible.
+Use fine-tipped tweezers.
+Grab the tick close to the skin and pull straight out with even pressure.
+Clean the spot and save the tick for ID.
+Watch for fever or rash for 30 days.
+See a doctor right away if symptoms show up.

-Peak tick activity varies by species: Ixodes nymphs are most active May through early August, while American dog ticks and lone star ticks peak April through September.
-Adult black-legged ticks can be active November through March on warm days.
+Tick activity varies by type.
+Nymphs peak May through August.
+Dog ticks and lone star ticks peak April through September.
+Adult black-legged ticks can be active on warm days from November through March.

-• Family members develop symptoms after tick bites
+• Anyone develops symptoms after a tick bite

-• Flea problems persist after thorough home treatment
+• Fleas won’t go away after home treatment

 Frequently Asked Questions